 There are several additional programs that users may find useful, if not necessary, to install before running GAMIT/GLOBK.
-The major addition is GMT, which is required for any or from a community repository for RPM-based distributions such as openSUSE, e.g. (all one line):

-GAMIT/GLOBK scripts that produce plots, e.g. sh\plot\pos, sh\plotvel, etc. You can install GMT for Debian-based Linux distributions such as Ubuntu from the main repository, e.g.
+The major addition is GMT, which is required for any GAMIT/GLOBK scripts that produce plots, e.g. sh\plot\pos, sh\plotvel, etc. You can install GMT for Debian-based Linux distributions such as Ubuntu from the main repository, e.g.:

-'''

 sudo apt install gmt gmt-dcw gmt-gshhg

-'''